PratikWayase/system-design-Handbook/README.md

  The website should be able to handle a sudden surge in visitors without crashing.

 #### trade off

-Performance vs. Scalability: Sometimes, improving performance can make it harder to scale Find the Right Balance: Aim for a solution that meets your needs without sacrificing too much on either side.
+ Sometimes, improving performance can make it harder to scale

+Find the Right Balance: Aim for a solution that meets your needs without sacrificing too much on either side.